Setting up your List Categories

 Click Configure categories.

-If you already have a few categories you will see a similar screen with the Configure categories button (which you still must click) in the top right.
+If you already have a few categories you will see a similar screen with the Configure categories button (which you still must click).

 Create your categories